pinot-contrib/pinot-docs/reference/multi-stage-engine.md

 {% embed url="https://www.youtube.com/watch?v=wbo_vPVIBkA" fullWidth="false" %}
 Apache Pinot 1.0 Multi-Stage Query Engine overview
 {% endembed %}

+## How does the multi-stage handle nulls?
+Before Pinot 1.1.0, the multi-stage query engine did not support null handling, treating all columns as non-nullable.
+In Pinot 1.1.0, the multi-stage query engine supports null handling if and only column base null storing is enabled.
+You can read more about that in the [Null value support](../developers/advanced/null-value-support.md) section.

 ## Why use the multi-stage query engine?